tdwg/website/content/pages/community/esp/mineralogy/index.md

 ### Goals, Outputs, and Outcomes

-The Mineralogy Collections Extension task group plans to adopt a similar set of goals, outputs, and outcomes with the two existing ESP task groups, the Darwin Core Chronometric Age Extension and Extension for Geosciences (EFG) <sup>\[3\]</sup>.
+The Mineralogy Extension task group plans to adopt a similar set of goals, outputs, and outcomes with the two existing ESP task groups, the Darwin Core Chronometric Age Extension and Extension for Geosciences (EFG) <sup>\[3\]</sup>.
 These are: